Rabie Meftah: NA Hussein Dey

 On September 7, 2020, Meftah signed a two-year contract with NA Hussein Dey.

+AS Aïn M'lila

+In October, he signed for AS Aïn M'lila in the Algerian Ligue 2.

+He retired at the end of the 2021–22 season.

 International career

 On August 15, 2006, Meftah made his debut for the Algerian National Team in a friendly against Gabon.
 Meftah has made five appearances in total for the Algerian National Team since his debut in 2006.
 He was selected as a reserve player by Rabah Saadane for the 2010 African Cup of Nations and 2010 FIFA World Cup but did not make the final squad both times.

 Meftah has also made four appearances for the Algeria A' team, the local team which participates in the African Championship of Nations.

+Managerial career

+On April 18, 2023, he was appointed as manager of Algerian Inter-Régions Division side JSM Béjaïa, with the club in 8th position.

+His contract was terminated in February 2024 following a poor run of results.